Skip to main content

 The CPS Violence Against Women and Girls (VAWG) Strategy is an overarching framework to address crimes that have been identified as being committed primarily but not exclusively by men against women.

-These crimes include domestic abuse, rape, sexual offences, stalking, harassment, so-called ‘honour-based’ violence including forced marriage, female genital mutilation, child abuse, human trafficking focusing on sexual exploitation, prostitution, pornography and obscenity.
+These crimes include domestic abuse, rape, sexual offences, stalking, harassment, Honour-Based Abuse including forced marriage, female genital mutilation, non-fatal strangulation or suffocation, child abuse, human trafficking focusing on sexual exploitation, prostitution, pornography and obscenity.

 This CPS approach to VAWG crimes follows United Nations conventions which the UK government has ratified, and which inform the cross-government VAWG framework.
-However, the Annual Violence Against Women and Girls report published by the CPS includes data on all perpetrators and victims, irrespective of gender.
-The CPS is determined to secure justice for all victims, and recently reaffirmed our commitment to male victims.
+The CPS is determined to secure justice for all victims, and recently we have affirmed our commitment to male victims.

 The domestic abuse definition specifically states: